apache/spark/docs/configuration.md

       </ul>
     </td>
     <td>None</td>
-    <td>Uses Jetty.
+    <td>Jetty-based.
 Each of these services starts on a random port that cannot be configured</td>
   </tr>

 </table>